Laboratory in Design Automation

 KIT-Fakultäten - KIT-Fakultät für Elektrotechnik und Informationstechnik - Institut für Technik der Informationsverarbeitung

 - Semester: SS 2024

 in 30.10 ITIV Raum 216

 Mo 14:00-18:00 ITIV Geb.
 30.10, Raum 216

-The preliminary discussion takes place on Monday, April 11th 2023 at 2 pm in room 216 (Engesserstr.
+The preliminary discussion takes place on Tuesday, April 16th 2024 at 2 pm in room 216 (Engesserstr.
 5, Building 30.10) of the Institut fuer Technik der Informationsverarbeitung (ITIV) and will also be accessible online via MS Teams (link will be announced in ILIAS course).
-The laboratory itself will be held on Mondays from 2 p.m. to 6 pm.
-In case of a high number of participants, a second time slot will be available on Tuesdays from 2 pm to 6 pm.
+The laboratory itself will be held on Tuesdays from 2 p.m. to 6 pm.
+In case of a high number of participants, a second time slot will be available on Mondays from 2 pm to 6 pm.

 The number of workplaces in the laboratory is limited.
 Online registration does not guarantee a place in the course.
 The final decision on participation will be made in the preliminary discussion.
 Students, for whom this laboratory is a compulsory course, will be prioritized.